Triangular decomposition of character varieties: Introduction

-This cohomological description of the tangent space will play an important role in the definition of the Poisson structure of character varieties.
-The Poisson bracket is characterized the following formula.
+This cohomological description of the tangent space will play an important role in the definition of the Poisson structure of \stated character varieties, which will appear as an intersection form on twisted groupoid homology.
+A related description appeared in \cite{GHJW_ModSpacesParBd} for marked surfaces having exactly one marking per boundary component (see Remark \ref{remark_GHJW} for details).